MAC Head Coach Senior/National Squad

 Ceramics, photography, printmaking and teaching as well as fishing

 and hiking.
 Also, watching the Pittsburgh Steelers and

-I am excited to be coaching for my second year with MAC!
+I am excited to be coaching for my third year with MAC!

 Bronze/Pre-Bronze Squad Coach